 The City’s income tax program is administered by The Regional Income Tax Agency (RITA) in Brecksville, Ohio.
 If you are a new Wadsworth taxpayer due to: moving into the City; conducting business in the City (with or without employees); reaching the age of 18; or being annexed, you may register online at the RITA website (www.RITAOhio.com) or contact the Income Tax Office at 330.335.2745 for a registration form.

-After April 15, please call before coming in to check the Tax Officer's availability.
-We do not take appointments, and since we have only one Tax Officer, when the Officer is not in, no one else may be available to assist you.
+After April 15, please call before coming in to check assistance availability.
+We do not take appointments.

 If you suspect that someone is not paying tax or is a business not sending in withholding, give us the information and we will check it out.
 By law we cannot give you detail about a taxpayer’s filings, but you can be assured that the information you give will be checked to be sure that appropriate taxes are filed and paid.
 You can contact the City Auditor with the pertinent information.